By Lambert Strether of Corrente.

 (We will look in more detail at Slavitt’s “long resume in the private sector” tomorrow.)
 And more:

-.
+Neither the USA Today piece, the Forbes piece nor the United States of Care website mentions single-payer, Medicare for All or anything related to government-guaranteed universal healthcare.
 The Bloomberg write-up mentioned Sanders’ Medicare for All bill in the context of USoC’s hope of “heading off increasingly volatile swings in health policy when political fortunes shift in Washington.”

 Well, that’s certainly a curious omission!
 In this piece, I will take a look at Slavitt’s undertaking, @USofCare.
 Should we be wary of it?
 Does it really oppose #MedicareForAll?
 And what can we expect from any solutions it provides?
 I’ll answer the first two questions today, and the seond question tomorrow.